stackql/stackql/docs/examples.md

 If using `service account` auth against the `google` provider, then no ancillary information is required.
 If howevere, you are using another key type / provider, then more runtime information is required, eg:

+## Running stackql

+Simplest example is using the interactive shell.

 Google:

 ```sh